-The device storage gets full and we get notified with a popup containing message as “Storage disk is almost full”.
-Sometimes, we may get notification of updates for apps we don’t use.
+The device storage gets full and we get notified with a popup containing the message “Storage disk is almost full”.
+Sometimes, we may get notifications of updates for apps we don’t use.
 The unwanted file may lead to slow down Mac as the files are taking up space on the device.

 Table Of Contents

 - 1 Manually uninstalling apps:

 - 2 Uninstalling apps through the applications folder

 - 3 Deleting applications completely:

 - 5 Uninstalling apps with App Cleaner and Uninstaller

 - 6 Automatically uninstalling apps